 It Is Good For You

 I begin the year with a series of lessons derived from the one and only Kelly Gallagher‘s “Why Read?” activity.
 In this activity, he hits students with a barrage of thoughtful, well-supported reasons for why they should read (if you haven’t seen his reasons, it is well worth clicking on the link.
 I use many of them in my classes and students regularly single them out as what inspired them to read more).
 The genius of Gallagher’s activity is that so often teachers will answer the question, “Why are we doing this?” with something in the neighborhood of “Because I said so.”
 While teachers can’t and shouldn’t pause to give reasons for everything, when Gallagher preemptively responds to it, he sends a powerful message to students that he is so confident that reading will better their lives that he is willing to share the reasons with them, even if that leaves him open to criticism.
-Further, Gallagher likely understood that when students have a purpose for doing something, their motivation and comfort tend to increase, and those are two things that students will likely need to get through tough literature.
+Further, Gallagher likely understands that when students have a purpose for doing something, their motivation and comfort tend to increase, and those are two things that students will likely need to get through tough literature.

 My “Why Write” is similar in that I too give the students a wide range of thoughtful reasons (see below), but before I do, I take it one step further and ask my students directly on the very first day of class why they think that it matters to write so much that it became one of the core “Three ‘R’s” at the heart of our educational system?
 They brainstorm answers for this in groups, and we then share, discuss, and document their answers as a class.
 I find that doing this before giving my reasons creates more understanding that writing really does matter because they have already begun to make a personal connections to the answers.
-It also makes it feel less like they are being lectured, even if I do give a mini-lecture on why writing matters afterwards, because both sides get a say.
+It also makes it feel less like they are being lectured, even if I do give a series of mini-lectures on why writing matters later, because both sides get a say.

 It Makes You Feel Good Afterwards/I Like the Social Connections

 My first essay assignment is not on a book, story, or poem.
-It is instead an essay where the students take anything that they want to see changed in the world and write an essay for someone who can do something about it.
+It is instead an essay where the students take anything that they want to see changed in the world and write a letter to someone who can do something about it.
 I made this change a few years ago because I wanted students to focus more on the art of writing an argument before they also had to contend with deeply analyzing a book/story/poem.
 And while it did accomplish that, which did help to more effectively scaffold the students up to writing essays on literature, the assignment also had an unexpectedly and arguably more important outcome.
 It also a demonstrated how writing can give them a voice, connect them to the larger world, and change the world in a way that no other assignment had ever done.
 All of a sudden, instead of arguing about something they didn’t care about, they got to pour out their passion concerning reproductive rights, climate change, school start times, or why their parents should get them backyard chickens (that essay worked in getting the student a chicken), and the buy-in that this created about actually learning the argumentative form both in this assignment and afterwards was so remarkable that I have never begun with another paper.

 Here is the assignment: